USMC Human Research Protection Program

 Routine Reporting

 When your human subjects research protocol is approved, you will be advised regarding a schedule of progress reports or continuing reviews.
 Additionally, you will be required to submit a final report when your research is complete.
-The templates for these reports are available in the Reports section of the Application Materials tab.
+The templates for these reports are available in the Reports section of the Submission Templates tab.

 The Marine Corps supports a variety of research conducted by external researchers.
 Even if the research has been approved by an IRB or received a determination that it is not human subjects research, review by the Marine Corps is required before recruiting Marine Corps personnel (military or civilian) to participate in the project or making requests for Marine Corps data.